ostadabbas/Indoor-Navigation-via-Vision-Inertial-Data-Fusion/README.md

 * Read entire video
 * Read IMU data
 * Synchonize IMU and video (if not)
-* Apply GMM Method On each frame
+* Apply GMM Method on each frame
 * Straight line grouping
-* Find aLpha, beta and amma for each frame from vanishing directions
+* Find alpha, beta and gamma for each frame from vanishing directions
 * Kalman filter fusion of IMU and video
 * Horizon line detection
 * Plane detection & depth/width inference